Residential Buildings Research Staff

 B.A.
 Physics, Rollins College

 Tim joined NREL in 1999.
-His research focuses on solar water heating technology development, PV/thermal system development and demonstration, and integrated solar heating and cooling systems.
+His research focuses on building-integrated renewables, solar water heating technology development, PV/thermal system development, and integrated solar heating and cooling systems.

 Prior to joining NREL, Tim was with the Florida Solar Energy Center for 20 years, conducting research in solar thermal systems and building energy efficiency.
 Tim served as the chair of the ASHRAE Technical Committee for Solar Energy Utilization, served as the chair of the Standards Committee for the Solar Rating & Certification Corporation (SRCC), and was on the Board of Directors for the Colorado Solar Energy Industries Association (COSEIA).